 Though not now, we may be or in the future we may become subject to Wyoming's control share law.
 The law focuses on the acquisition of a "controlling interest" which means the ownership of outstanding voting shares sufficient, but for the control share law, to enable the acquiring person to exercise the following proportions of the voting power of the corporation in the election of directors: (i) one-fifth or more but less than one-third, (ii) one-third or more but less than a majority, or (iii) a majority or more.
 The ability to exercise such voting power may be direct or indirect, as well as individual or in association with others.
 The effect of the control share law is that the acquiring person, and those acting in association with it, obtains only such voting rights in the control shares as are conferred by a resolution of the stockholders of the corporation, approved at a special or annual meeting of stockholders.
 The control share law contemplates that voting rights will be considered only once by the other stockholders.
-Thus, there is no authority to strip voting rights to the control shares acquired by an acquiring person, those shares do not become permanent non-voting shares.
+Thus, there is no authority to strip voting rights from the control shares acquired by an acquiring person, those shares do not become permanent non-voting shares.
 The acquiring person is free to sell its shares to others.
 If the buyers of those shares themselves do not acquire a controlling interest, their shares do not become governed by the control share law.
-If control shares are accorded full voting rights and the acquiring person has acquired control shares with a majority or more of the voting power, any stockholder of record, other than an acquiring person, who has not voted in favor of approval of voting rights is entitled to demand fair value for such stockholder's shares.
+If control shares are accorded full voting rights and the acquiring person, who has not voted in favor of approval of voting rights is entitled to demand fair value for such stockholder's shares.